jamarphi/pen_engine/ext/platforms/android/README.md

 # 1.8.1 - Cross Platform For Android

 Currently the Windows build for android does not render any items.
-Currently the Mac build for android does not render GUI items.

 When using OnRender, you now have to pass your logic into a callback function as follows: